Managed Fund Since 2013

 Templeton Global Macro

-Templeton Global Macro is a pioneer in unconstratined global fixed income investing.
-The team combines qualitative macroeconomic analysis with quantitative tools, looking byeond traditional fixed income benchmarks, and aims to pinpoint the most attractive investment opportunities globally.
+Templeton Global Macro is a pioneer in unconstrained global fixed income investing.
+The team combines qualitative macroeconomic analysis with quantitative tools, looking beyond traditional fixed income benchmarks, and aims to pinpoint the most attractive investment opportunities globally.

 Commentary Highlights

-- Contributors: Currency positions contributed to absolute fund performance for the quarter, as did interest-rate strategies and overall credit exposures.
+- Contributors: Interest-rate strategies contributed to absolute fund performance during the quarter, as did overall credit exposures and currency positions.

-- Detractors: The fund’s net-negative position in the euro detracted from absolute results.
+- Detractors: The fund’s position in the Ghanaian cedi detracted from absolute results.

 Managed Fund Since 2018